nzkarit/tuskcon-2018-vm/running.md

 ## generateAllLat.py
 1. `cd ADSB-Out`
-1. In generateAllLat.py set minLat and maxLat for how many latitudes you wish generate, step is what the step size in teh latitude is going to be.
+1. In generateAllLat.py set minLat and maxLat for how many latitudes you wish generate, step is what the step size in the latitude is going to be.
 This will fail when the number of latitudes is less than split size, so max sure there are more planes than the split size or drop the split size.
 1. `./generateAllLat.py`
 1. `python3 allLat.py`
 1. `sudo bash hackRFAllLat.sh`